-Manning the bridge of the mothership is Gillian Parrish, a writer, instructor and student of somatic practices.
+Manning the bridge of the mothership is Gillian Parrish, a writer, instructor and student of somatic practices who feels most at home among the small fires of Kathmandu and gorse-lit cliffs of Cornwall, and given a lifelong love of branch-watching, the bright-armed sycamores of St. Louis.
 Her poems, which mostly get their start by way of walks with a handheld recorder, have appeared in various journals.
-Essays on ecopoetics are posted below, and an essay on a book of war poetry, Bone Pagoda, is forthcoming in Tools of the Sacred, Techniques of the Secular from P.I.E.-Peter Lang’s Comparative Poetics Series.
+Essays on ecopoetics are posted below, and an essay on Bone Pagoda, a book of war poems of Vietnam and Iraq, is forthcoming in Tools of the Sacred, Techniques of the Secular from P.I.E.-Peter Lang’s Comparative Poetics Series.

 so that we can say it in our own voices & other poems (republished from other journals)

 “woveness” in a collective glossary on ecopoetics in Jacket2

 essay on Yang Jian’s ecological poetry